- ICH GCP

 Detailed Description

-PSH resident participants (200 each in the intervention and wait-list control arms) and within each site, all resident participants will be informed about the study and invited to participate.
-Participants will be recruited within blocks of four housing sites per month, with each block containing two intervention and two wait-list control sites, and anticipating roll-out of one such block per month.
-Anticipated completion of recruitment and enrollment of all participants should occur within 6 months, allowing for a one-to-two-month extension to complete these activities.
+PSH resident-participants (200 each in the intervention and wait-list control arms) and within each site (~20 participants at each site).
+All resident-participants will be informed about the study and invited to participate.
+Participants will be recruited within blocks of four housing sites per month, with each block containing two intervention and two wait-list control sites and anticipating roll-out of one such block per month.
+Anticipated completion of recruitment and enrollment of all resident-participants and staff-participants at the locations should occur within 6 months, allowing for a one-to-two-month extension to complete these activities.
 The intervention will be offered to the wait-list control participants once all participants in the intervention sites from the same block have completed their 6-month follow-up.

-400 resident participants will be recruited, with 200 participants each in the intervention and wait-list control arms (~20 participants per site).
 Within each site, study staff will advertise the study to residents the week prior to enrollment by placing flyers at the study site and making announcements at community meetings.
-After the informational meeting, study staff will be present at the recruitment sites during designated times to screen interested participants for eligibility and enroll those eligible into the study.
-These study procedures were successfully employed the pilot study.
+After the informational meeting, study staff will be present at the recruitment sites during designated times to screen interested participants for eligibility and enroll eligible resident-participants into the study.
+These study procedures were successfully employed in the pilot study.
 Participants in the study may be invited to a one-time, voluntary, community advisory board (CAB) meeting.

-Aim 1: Conduct a cluster randomized trial to estimate the effect of the smoke-free home intervention on residents' voluntary adoption of smoke-free homes.
+I. Conduct a cluster randomized trial to estimate the effect of the smoke-free home intervention on resident-participants' voluntary adoption of smoke-free homes.

-It will take 6 months for the intervention group participants to complete the study, and 1 year for the wait-list control participants to complete the study.
+It will take 6 months for the intervention group resident-participants to complete the study, and 1 year for the wait-list control participants to complete the study if resident-participants accept the option to cross over after 6 months and receive the intervention.

 Study Type